Urinary Tract Infection (UTI)

 • A frequent or intense urge to urinate, but very little comes out when you try

-• Bloody, Cloudy, dark, or strange-smelling urine
+• Bloody, cloudy, dark, or strange-smelling urine

 • Feeling tired or shaky